Oxen in Chinese mythology: How the Heavenly Oxen came to Earth

 According to a myth told by Chinese peasants, the original plow-oxen lived in Heaven, as the Ox stars.
 However, the Emperor of Heaven, taking pity on the starving people of the Earth, and wishing to help them, sent the Oxen with the message that if they worked hard, they would starve no more, and that they could be sure to have a meal at least every three days.
 The Oxen got the message mixed-up, and instead told the people that the Emperor of Heaven promised them that if they worked hard, that they would be able to eat three times a day.
 This put the Emperor of Heaven in a bit of a predicament, since the people on their own would not be able to accomplish this.
 Therefore, to punish the oxen for getting the message wrong, and not to appear himself to be a liar, he restricted the Oxen to the Earth, where they became regular oxen, working the farms helping the people of Earth with their farm work.

 Shujun

 Shujun is a Chinese god of farming and cultivation, also known as Yijun and Shangjun.
 Alternatively he is a legendary culture hero of ancient times, who was in the family tree of ancient Chinese emperors descended from the Yellow Emperor (Huangdi).
 Either way, Shujun is considered to be a relative of Di Jun and Houji, and a minister of Yellow Emperor.
-Shujun is specially credited with inventing the agricultural practice of using a draft animal of the bovine family to pull a plow to cultivate the soil prior to planting, loosening and turning it, thus greatly enhancing agricultural productivity, and then teaching this skill to others (Yang, 2005: p.
-201).
+Shujun is specially credited with inventing the agricultural practice of using a draft animal of the bovine family to pull a plow to cultivate the soil prior to planting, loosening and turning it, thus greatly enhancing agricultural productivity, and then teaching this skill to others.

 Hai

 Hai is also said to have been the first to have domesticated the cow and invented the oxcart.
-(Yang (2005), p.
-70).